armory/docs/content/en/scale-agent/_index.md

 The Armory Scale Agent for Spinnaker and Kubernetes consists of a lightweight Agent service that you deploy on Kubernetes and a plugin that you install into Clouddriver.

-The Armory Agent is compatible with Armory Enterprise and open source Spinnaker.
+The Armory Agent is compatible with Armory CD and open source Spinnaker.

 ### Advantages of using the Armory Agent for Kubernetes